 With respect to the ESHA/stream area, the LCP prescribes a minimum 100-foot buffer.
-Such a distance is fairly common statewide, and although wider buffers are generally more effective at protecting habitat, 100 feet should be sufficient in this case to protect against the types of adverse impacts described above that would be expected due to residential development.
+Such a distance is fairly common statewide, and although wider buffers are generally more effective at protecting habitat, 100 feet Commission finds that a 50-foot buffer should be sufficient in this case to protect against the types of adverse impacts described above that would be expected due to residential development.
 No development, other than habitat enhancement (see also below) may occur in this buffer area.
-See Exhibit 6 for a graphic depiction of the ESHA/stream area and the required buffer, and see special condition 1.
+In addition, and to further protect the ESHA/stream area, only an access road and related utilities and very limited residential development would be allowed within 50 feet of the edge of the buffer (see Exhibit 12).
+See Exhibit 6 for a graphic depiction of the ESHA/stream area and the required buffer, see Exhibit 12 for the limited development allowed adjacent to that buffer, and see special conditions 1 and 2.